OxygenCobalt/Auxio/README.md

 ## About

-Auxio is a local music player with a fast, reliable UI/UX and without any useless features.
-Auxio is still configurable however, with both the UI and behavior able to be changed to ones liking.

-Unlike other music players, Auxio is also based off of <a href="https://exoplayer.dev/">Exoplayer</a>, allowing for much better listening experience compared to the native MediaPlayer API.
-Auxio's codebase is also designed to be extendable, allowing for the addition of features that are not included in the main app.
+Auxio is a local music player with a fast, reliable UI/UX without the many useless features present in other music players.
+Built off of <a href="https://exoplayer.dev/">Exoplayer</a>, Auxio has a much better listening experience compared to other apps that use the native MediaPlayer API.
+In short, **It plays music.**

 I primarily built Auxio for myself, but you can use it too, I guess.